MECH ENG 3032 - Micro-Controller Programming

 General Course Information

-Course Code MECH ENG 3032 Course Micro-Controller Programming Coordinating Unit School of Mechanical Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Incompatible MECH ENG 7072 Assumed Knowledge C programming e.g. MECH ENG 1103 Course Description The focus of this course is on the programming and use of micro-controllers in mechatronics applications.
+Course Code MECH ENG 3032 Course Micro-Controller Programming Coordinating Unit School of Mechanical Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Incompatible MECH ENG 7072 Assumed Knowledge C programming e.g. MECH ENG 1103 Restrictions Available to BE(Mechatronic), BE(Mechanical & Automotive) & associated double degree students only Course Description The focus of this course is on the programming and use of micro-controllers in mechatronics applications.
 Assuming basic knowledge of the C programming language, the material is presented in a combination of lectures, tutorials and hands-on laboratory sessions.
 The build process of micro-controller software is examined in detail thereby providing the language for understanding compiler handbooks, on-line publications and micro-controller datasheets.
 The newly developed skills are then applied in a number of practical case studies covering typical mechatronics applications including servo-mechanisms, sensor interfacing, real-time issues and inter-platform communication.
 Emphasis will be laid on the confident use of the C programming language using a variety of programming environments.
 Fault finding techniques will be introduced, ranging from low-level in-circuit debugging to source-level debugging on simulators and evaluation boards.
 Small-group projects and case studies will be used to provide important hands-on experience with micro-controller based projects.

 Course Coordinator: Associate Professor Steven Grainger